Cambodia jails translator over 'fake news' sex trafficking film

 “The court’s decision to put my husband in prison for two years is not justice,” Kimheang told Reuters.

-Reporting by Prak Chan Thul; Editing by James Pearson and Nick Macfie
+Reporting by Prak Chan Thul; Editing by James Pearson and Clarence Fernandez